-22-26 January 2024, Nairobi, Kenya
+January 2024, Nairobi, Kenya

 The workshop was attended by civil registration experts from 12 African countries and members of the regional CRVS core group.
 The key outcomes of the workshop include:(i) the orientation of participants on existing CRVS guidelines for implementation in the African context; (ii) identification of areas for which new guidelines are required including specific topics that the new guidelines should address; (iii) an agreement by partners on the need to coordinate in the development of resources including in the development of new resources; (iv) recognition of the importance of the APAI-CRVS Secretariat in regional CRVS knowledge management.
 A meeting of the APAI-CRVS core group and the APAI-CRVS digitalisation working group was held along the sidelines of the workshop.

+Global Strategy for the Improvement of Agricultural and Rural Statistics Phase II

+Together with implementing partners in three statistical training centres (ENSAE – Senegal, ENSEA-Cote d’Ivoire, and EASTC, Tanzania), ACS continues to support and coordinate the provision of Master's in Agricultural Statistics to 48 scholars (42% female) from NSOs and agricultural line ministries of 24 member states.
+All 48 beneficiaries completed their master’s as follows: twenty-four (24) scholars from Eastern Africa Statistical Training Centre (EASTC) graduated in November 2023; 12 each from ENSEA an ENSAE in December 2023 and January 2024.
+Except for the Sudanese scholars who were given fellowship grants to continue further training at the EASTC, all 46 beneficiaries are now serving their respective national statistical system.

 Knowledge generation and information-sharing

 Statistical abstract on demographic projections for Africa, 2024